 I am not an Instructor, but I play a huge role in the execution of this expedition—I am the Logistics Coordinator.
 I oversee the food inventory and planning for the crew, manage and track our gear, and help with the transport of people and their belongings.
 I know that if my job is done well, no one will notice that I am secretly orchestrating the whole thing behind the scenes.
 I like to think Logistics Coordinators can perform magic.

 After the students begin their journey, I prepare for my drive back to basecamp.
-My is truck packed with their duffle bags full of electronics and other unneeded things for their expedition.
+The truck is packed with their duffle bags full of electronics and other unneeded things for their expedition.
 Days pass and I assemble materials for my next course function: resupply.
-I weigh out portioned bags of oatmeal and soup mixes, count granola bars and oranges, and restock my med kit; all in preparation for another run into the woods to support my crews.
+I weigh out portioned bags of oatmeal and soup mixes, count granola bars and oranges, and restock a medical kit; all in preparation for another run into the woods to support my crews.

 I reunite with the students on day six, and notice their personalities are nearly unrecognizable.
 Zach, who was quiet and nervous on the first day, is now boisterous and joking with his cooking group.
 Kelsey, who was unsure about what she was getting herself into, is grinning from ear-to-ear and about two shades darker from the sun (or from dirt).
 I bring them new rations of food, stove fuel, medical supplies, another fleece for a student who is a cold sleeper, and some type of delicious treat like watermelon.
 I hang out with the students, asking them, “What’s the funniest thing that’s happened so far?” and, “What’s been the biggest challenge?”
 They fill me in on their triumphs and mishaps, and everything in-between.
 I leave them with full bellies and heavier backpacks, and they embark on their next section of their course.